alejob600/alejob600/README.md

 the systems works on cloud compute and techs that Angular and Java.
 </p>
 <p>
-Can you learn more about or try to contactme for tech works and commissions  whatsapp +57 31957009544.
+You can learn more about or try to contactme for tech works and commissions  whatsapp +57 31957009544.
 </p>
 <p>
-Can you see my art on instagram https://www.instagram.com/alejob600/ I love stydy every time, 🌱 I’m currently learning in AWS Machine Learning Foundations Nanodegree Program with Python, C++, Java and others.
+You can see my art on instagram https://www.instagram.com/alejob600/ I love stydy every time, 🌱 I’m currently learning in AWS Machine Learning Foundations Nanodegree Program with Python, C++, Java and others.
 </p>